matushorvath/shadow-kvm/README.md

 This project includes the [Shadow Icon](https://icon-icons.com/icon/shadow/264912) by Mingcute, licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-The icon was modified by inverting the colors.
+The icon was modified by adjusting the color to white/gray.

 ## Release Process